-Defined as a prohibition of intentional use of the substance during any and all stages of product manufacturing.
-However, the RSL may expressly allow a trace amount of the substance to be present as an unavoidable contaminant.
+Defined as a prohibition of intentional use of the substance during all stages of product manufacturing.
+However, the RSL may expressly allow a trace amount of the substance to be present as an unavoidable contaminant when the levels detected have been assessed and are within safe limits.